 Easy cabbage roll side dish recipes and ideas, from hearty tomato soup to cucumber salad, and slow-cooked kielbasa to mashed potato.
 Discover what to serve with cabbage rolls today.

 Cabbage rolls are an Eastern European staple with their influence stretching as far as the Mediterranean and Egypt.
-Naturally, recipes vary between countries and cultures, but the main concept remains the same: Meat or vegetable filling cased in cooked cabbage leaves.
+Naturally, recipes vary between countries and cultures, from Polish golumpki to Turkish sarma, but the main concept remains the same: Meat or vegetable filling cased in cooked cabbage leaves.

 These easy serving ideas will complete your meal platter, including sauerkraut, pierogies, and barley pilaf.
 Find your new favorite cabbage roll side dish today.